Applying to Medical or Dental School

 AMCAS Application & FAQs

-For further information, detail, or clarification on the questions and answers provided in this FAQ page, please contact an AMCAS representative at (202) 828-0600.
+For further information, details, or clarification, please contact an AMCAS representative at (202) 828-0600.
 Representatives are available M-F, 9-7pm ET.
 Questions can also be sent to AMCAS@aamc.org.

 AMCAS Web Application: webpage.

-A full list of FAQ’s can be found on the AAMC website located here.
+A full list of FAQs can be found on the AAMC website..

 Do I fill out the AMCAS form for MD-PhD application or is there a separate form?+